getgrav/grav-plugin-smartypants/README.md

 # Grav Smartypants Plugin

-`Smartypants` is a [Grav](http://github.com/getgrav/grav) v0.9.5+ plugin that SmartyPants is a typography prettifyier tool for web writers.
+`Smartypants` is a [Grav](http://github.com/getgrav/grav) v0.9.5+ plugin that adds SmartyPants.
+SmartyPants is a typography prettifyier tool for web writers.
 It easily translates plain ASCII punctuation characters into "smart" typographic punctuation HTML entities.
 The Grav plugin for SmartyPants provides the ability to prettify **page titles**, **page content**, and also provides a `smartypants` twig filter.

 # Installation